lonesoulsurfer/Bleep_Drum_Modular_Synth/README.md

 Lastly, it should be portable

-I have also posted a video on my YouTube page -
+I have also posted a video on my YouTube page - TBA

-There is also a step by step guide available on my Instructables page -
+There is also a step by step guide available on my Instructables page - TBA

 ![FN173WYM7T2LWQN](https://github.com/user-attachments/assets/3c29e68c-9d75-4e66-9e00-e2650b4bcf37)